Updated on

 We see the devastating impact pain can have.
 It derails careers.
 Strains relationships.
 And can seriously impact mental health.

 The rigorous physical nature of military life means service personnel sometimes get hurt.
-On average, four people are medically discharged from our Armed Forces every day.
+On average, five people are medically discharged from our Armed Forces every day.

 The main reason being musculoskeletal injuries, which evidence shows increases the risk of chronic pain.